sebastianbergmann/phpunit-documentation-english/src/annotations.rst

 Please note that this annotation requires a fully-qualified class name (FQCN).
-To make this more obvious to the reader, it is recommended to use a leading backslash (even if this not required for the annotation to work correctly).
+To make this more obvious to the reader, it is recommended to use a leading backslash (even if this is not required for the annotation to work correctly).